 Facts as to knowledge and knowing possession.

 When you face a possession charge it can be scary, intimidating, and exhausting.
-Throughout the process of your case, you will want a caring, knowledgeable, and hard-working team on your side.
+So, throughout the process of your possession case, you will want a caring, knowledgeable, and hard-working team on your side.
 The Coffey Firm is committed to helping you through this process.

 Each of our attorneys work hands on to ensure that you will feel comfortable, and made aware of all of your options.
 Our confidential evaluations are free, all you need to do is call us!

-What is the punishment for a Drug Possession Charge?
+What is the punishment for a Drug Charge?